 Your daughter will become familiar with the patterns of conduct that are indicative of women of good character.
 She will be able to observe and begin to practice and improve upon her abilities to discipline self.

-She should familiarize herself with the Code of Conduct and the Student Handbook published by the Division of Student Affairs.
+She should familiarize herself with the Standards of Excellence Honor Code and the Student Handbook published by the Division of Student Affairs.
 She also should become familiar with the expectation of the college for academic honesty and integrity.
 In keeping with the highest standards, the college will not tolerate incivility, academic dishonesty and unethical practices.

 All Work and No Play?